dff1980/sdh-2019/README.md

        <packages>open-vm-tools</packages>
      </packages>`

-6. Boot other CaaS Node from PXE and chose "Install CaaSP Node (full automation)" from PXE boot menu.
+6. Boot other CaaS Node from PXE and chose "Install CaaSP Node (full automation)" from the PXE boot menu.
 7. Configure CaaS from Velum.
 8. Dashboard Install